-Cognitive biases are uninternational flaws in our ways of proccessing information and reaching judgements.
+Cognitive biases are unintentional flaws in our ways of processing information and reaching judgements.
 We are all subject to some types of cognitive biases to a certain extent when making decisions.

 We will further examine what types of cognitive biases can affect HR professionals doing job interviews and how they make unstructured interviews such an unreliable selection method.

 Cognitive bias is the tendency to look for new information and interpret it in a way that confirms existing beliefs or conceptions.

 If the interviewers hold negative opinions towards a candidate from the very beginning of the interview, they tend to spend the rest of the time finding reasons to reject that candidate and omitting positive aspects.
 Conversely, interviewers can easily miss red flags about a candidate if they are impressed by certain aspects, e.g., spectacular past achievements or being good-looking.

 What are your strengths and weaknesses?
 What do you do in your pastime?
 Such common questions are practically useless because they are mainly used to confirm the pre-existing judgements that the interviewer has towards the interviewee.

 People tend to overly rely on the first piece of information they receive (called “the anchor”).
 This anchor subsequently dominates and skews decision making.

 For instance, your friend told you about an outstanding candidate who would definitely be the best fit for your vacancy.
 Later you found out that the candidate did not hold a candle to all the hype, but you decided to hire the candidate anyway because the initial impression of your friend’s reference was too dominant.

 This is the tendency to make decisions based predominantly on the most recent data.
 A typical example is when the stock market is doing very well and investors think it will always stay that way.
 Recency bias also helps explain why the first candidate of the day is less likely to be recruited than the other candidates.